-Previously, Lacy served as a member of the Business Roundtable, a director and member of the Executive Committee of the National Retail Federation and a director of The Western Union Company.
+Previously, he served as a member of the Business Roundtable, a director and member of the Executive Committee of the National Retail Federation, a director and chairman of Dave and Buster’s Entertainment and a director of The Western Union Company.
 In addition, he has served as a trustee of The Field Museum of Natural History, the Lyric Opera of Chicago, the Chicago Botanic Garden and a trustee, and former chairman, of the National Parks Conservation Association.

-Lacy graduated from the Georgia Institute of Technology with a BS in Industrial Management and earned an MBA from Emory University.
+He graduated from the Georgia Institute of Technology with a BS in Industrial Management and earned an MBA from Emory University.

 He and his wife, Caron, reside in Pebble Beach, California.